 Divorcing couples may have wondered about what the collaborative divorce process entails.
 Couples may fall along a continuum when divorcing and many may be able to reach agreements concerning some divorce-related issues but may be unable to agree concerning others.
-Divorce-related issues that may lead to disputes can include child custody, child support and property division concerns.
+Divorce-related issues that may lead to disputes can include child custody, child support, and property division concerns.
 The collaborative divorce process can help by providing a framework for divorcing couples to negotiate and resolve disputes through the problem-solving process rather than an adversarial process.

 Collaborative divorce can result in more amicable and peaceful outcomes, however, it is a process both parties must be committed to.
-Both parties sign an agreement that the attorneys will withdraw from the case if the couple are unable to resolve it without the need for court.
-In general, the collaborative divorce process can have many benefits including reducing costs, time savings and that it is conducted in an informal and private setting wherein information can be exchanged freely, openly and honestly.
+Both parties sign an agreement that the attorneys will withdraw from the case if the couple is unable to resolve it without the need for court.
+In general, the collaborative divorce process can have many benefits including reducing costs, time savings, and that it is conducted in an informal and private setting wherein information can be exchanged freely, openly, and honestly.
 The collaborative divorce process can also allow couples to determine how they will handle disputes that may arise following the divorce settlement.